Internship (medicine): Peru

 In Peru, a medical intern is a seventh year medical student who must complete the specialties of internal medicine, obstetrics and gynecology, surgery, and pediatrics.
 Some universities include mental health in the seventh year curriculum.
 Some hospitals pay interns.
 Universidad Peruana Cayetano Heredia has an internship program and externship program—in which the latter acts as an apprentice of the former, thus the medical student has two years of medical practice.

 Universidad Peruana de Ciencias Aplicadas has an internship program and two years of externship program, thus the medical student has three years of medical practice.

 Philippines

 After earning their Doctor of Medicine (M.D.) degree through a four-year post-baccalaureate program, medical graduates are required to complete one year of internship in authorized hospitals and health centers.
 The program is supervised and monitored by the Association of Philippine Medical Colleges (APMC), and its completion is a requirement for the Physician Licensure Examination (PLE).

 Poland

 In Poland internship starts after six years of medical school.
-During thirteen months interns have to attend rotations in internal medicine, general and trauma surgery, anesthesiology and intensive care, emergency medicine, pediatrics and neonatology, gynecology and obstetrics, psychiatry, family medicine and additionally few courses: medical law, bioethics, etc. After finishing the internship and passing medical exam young doctors can start residency to earn chosen specialty or work as a doctor without specific medical specialty.
+During thirteen months interns have to attend rotations in internal medicine and transfusiology, general and trauma surgery, intensive care, emergency medicine, pediatrics and neonatology, family medicine and at least one and at most three other specialties of their own choosing, additionally few courses: medical law, medical judicature, bioethics, public health, vaccinology, medical communication and prophylaxis of burnout, oncology prophylaxis, pain medicine and prophylaxis of HIV and diagnosis and treatment of AIDS.
+After finishing the internship and passing medical exam young doctors can start residency to earn chosen specialty or work as a doctor without specific medical specialty.